 History of Construction: Construction started on October 15, 1980.
 The project became operational for flood control in November 1986.
 The conservation pool filled on May 28, 1987.

-Type of Structure: The dam is a rolled earthfill embankment 5,250 feet long, excluding the spillway, and rises about 102 feet above the streambed.
+Type of Structure: The dam is a rolled earth-filled embankment 5,250 feet long, excluding the spillway, and rises about 102 feet above the streambed.
 The embankment has a crown width of 32 feet.

 Spillway & Outlet Works: The spillway is a 350-foot uncontrolled saddle located in the left abutment.
-The spillway crest is at elevation 1029.5 which is also the top of the flood control pool.
-The outlet works include a 7- by 10-foot conduit controlled by two 3.5- by 7.5-foot conduit gates, two wet wells with multilevel inlets controlled by two 24-inch low flow pipes with two 1.25- by 1.25-foot sluice gates, and an 18-inch water supply line controlled by two 1.25- by 1.75 slide gates.
+The spillway crest is at elevation 1029.5 which is also the top of the flood control pool and can release 83,500 cubic feet per second (cfs) at maximum pool.
+The outlet works include a 7- by 10-foot conduit controlled by two 3.5- by 7.5-foot conduit gates, two wet wells with multi-level inlets controlled by two 24-inch low-flow pipes, with two 1.25- by 1.25-foot sluice gates, and an 18-inch water supply line controlled by two 1.25- by 1.75 slide gates.
+The outlet works can release 2,205 cfs at max pool.

-Hydrologic Data: The flood of record occurred in 1955 with an estimated peak discharge of 15,660 cubic feet per second and an estimated volume of 13,660 acre-feet, which is equivalent to 2.44 inches of runoff from the drainage area.
+Hydrologic Data: The flood of record occurred in 2007 with an estimated inflow volume of 40,314 acre-feet, which is equivalent to 7.22 inches of runoff from the drainage area.